 These crowns have the strength of metal crowns and the appearance of ceramic crowns.
 They are therefore used for structurally damaged and discolored teeth.

 During the first appointment a dentist will examine your affected tooth, if the crown is coverings a tooth.
 An x-ray may be taken to check the root status of the tooth.
 The dentist will then numb (anesthetize) the tooth and its surrounding tissue.
 The tooth will then be filed down along its sides and chewing surface; the amount of preparation depends on decay present in the tooth as well as the crown material to be used.
 For example, metal crowns require less filing as they are thinner than porcelain crowns.
 In case a large portion of your tooth is missing, the filling material is instead used to build up the tooth in order to effectively support the crown.
 If the crown is being placed into bridgework, the original tooth has already been removed.

 A scan is made of your mouth using 3D mapping technology.
 Formerly, the dentist would make an impression of your teeth that are below and above the tooth yet to receive a crown.
 This can be achieved either through traditional or optic dental impressions so that the dental crown does not affect the normal bite.

 The impressions will then be used to fabricate a dental crown at the laboratory.
 This process usually takes between 2 to 3 weeks.
 If a porcelain crown is selected, your dentist will choose a shade that closely matches the rest of your teeth.
 During the waiting period, a temporary dental crown will be placed over your prepared tooth with a temporary cement to hold it in place.

-If you have further questions about dental crowns or would like to set up a consultation with a member of our staff, call or contact our office today.
+If you have further questions about dental crowns or would like to set up a consultation with a member of our staff, call or contact our Houston dental clinic today.